SoK: Security Below the OS -- A Security Analysis of UEFI: Background

-\textbf{Credential Storage:} UEFI firmware possesses the capability to securely store credentials, such as Secure Boot keys or BitLocker recovery keys, to safeguard against unauthorized access.
-By securely storing these credentials, UEFI firmware ensures that only authorized entities can retrieve and use them, thereby preventing any potential unauthorized access to critical system components or data~\cite{bitlocker}.
+UEFI firmware can securely store credentials, such as Secure Boot keys or BitLocker recovery keys, to safeguard against unauthorized access.
+By securely storing these credentials, UEFI firmware ensures that only authorized entities can retrieve and use them, preventing unauthorized access to critical system components or data~\cite{bitlocker}.